nanernunes/nodect/README.md

 the counter has changed -> 1
 ```

-When you call `useEffect`, you’re telling Nodect to run your “effect” function after flushing changes to the getter.
+When you call `useEffect`, you’re telling Nodect to run your “effect” function after flushing changes to the state.
 By default, Nodect runs the effects after every change — including the first change.
 This is the reason of the first log with 0.

 ```
 the counter has changed -> 0
 ```

 ## 🎈 Hook Tips
-Setters define new state values through objects or by a callback function that receives the state as a parameter:
+Setters define new states through values or by a callback function that receives the state as a parameter:

 ```typescript
 const [age, setAge] = useState(18)